FilmColors/VIAN/_docs/source/step_by_step/segmentation/auto_segmentation.rst

 Auto Segmentation
 *****************

+.. note:: **Colormetry**
+   Auto Segmentation depends on the **Colormetry** Analysis, which has to be run and finished before the Auto Segmentation can be used.
+The Auto Segmentation Dialog will inform you about this and gives you the Option to run it.

 VIAN allows you to automatically create Segmentations based on either even distribution or Color-Histograms.
 To create a Segmentation automatically, do the following: